JonesChrishaun-FS/Spotify_API/README.md

 # Getting Started

-In order to setup the project we will need to setup our `.env` file.
+In order to setup the project we will need to setup our `.env` file by using the `.env.dist` and renaming to `.env`.
 Place all of your environment variables inside, then save.
 After you have done so install all of your `node_modules` using the following command.

 ```
 npm install